17. DPDK Test Suite

 • The dataclass.dataclass decorator changes how the attributes are processed.
 The dataclass attributes which result in instance variables/attributes should also be recorded in the Attributes: section.

-• Class variables/attributes, on the other hand, should be documented with #: above the type annotated line.
+• Class variables/attributes and Pydantic model fields, on the other hand, should be documented with #: above the type annotated line.
 The description may be omitted if the meaning is obvious.

 • The Enum and TypedDict also process the attributes in particular ways and should be documented with #: as well.
 This is mainly so that the autogenerated documentation contains the assigned value.